tolzmank/Anshu-Microservice-A/README.md

 # Anshu-Microservice-A
 Microservice to run operations for Anshu's main program

+Anshu’s main program needs Kent’s Microservice-A to do the following:

 Microservice access instructions:
 Anshu’s main program needs Kent’s Microservice-A to do the following:
 Receive: